LogPTR: Variable-Aware Log Parsing with Pointer Network: Introduction

-To achieve automated log parsing, many approaches have been proposed using different techniques \cite{zhang2023system}, such as similarity-based clustering (e.g., LKE \cite{fu2009execution} and LenMa \cite{shima2016length}), frequent pattern mining (e.g., LFA \cite{nagappan2010abstracting} and Logram \cite{dai2020logram}), heuristics-based searching (e.g., Spell \cite{du2016spell}, Drain \cite{he2017drain} and Brain \cite{yu2023brain}), and deep learning-based parsing (e.g., Uniparser \cite{liu2022uniparser}, LogPPT \cite{le2023log}, and Semlog \cite{yu2023self}).
 Although making progress, existing log parsers are still unsatisfactory when applied in practice.
 We have identified the following limitations of the existing log parsers: \begin{itemize} \item \textbf{Ignoring categories of variables.} The categories of variables record valuable information to assist log understanding and analysis \cite{li2023did}.
-However, the goal of most log parsers is to extract all dynamic variables of logs and output the remaining static words, which ignores the categories of variables. \item \textbf{Poor generalization ability.} Most log parsers require handcrafted rules for data pre-processing (e.g., defining regular expressions) and hyperparameter settings (e.g., the number of clusters or similarity threshold).
+However, almost all log parsers aim to extract all dynamic variables of logs and output the remaining static words, which ignores the categories of variables. \item \textbf{Requiring labor-intensive model tuning.} Most log parsers require handcrafted rules (e.g., regular expressions) for data pre-processing and adjust hyperparameters (e.g., the number of clusters or similarity threshold) for different log datasets.
 When applying to a new log dataset, due to different logging formats and behaviors, the time-consuming adjustment of handcrafted rules and hyperparameters makes it suffer from system migrations. \end{itemize}

-To tackle the aforementioned limitations, we propose LogPTR, the first end-to-end variable-aware log parser.
-LogPTR is able to identify which words are static constants, which words are variables and what are their corresponding categories.
-First, we add label tokens at the beginning of log messages to indicate the categories of variables.
-Then, LogPTR can generate the variable-aware log template by copying words from the log message with the pointer mechanism.
-LogPTR does not require any handcrafted rules and uses the same set of hyperparameter values for each dataset, which is robust across different types of logs, and more generalized than existing approaches.
+To tackle the aforementioned limitations, we formulate log parsing as a text summarization problem and propose LogPTR, a simple yet effective variable-aware log parser with pointer network.
+LogPTR can identify which words are constants, which words are variables, and what their corresponding categories.
+Specifically, we first add label tokens at the beginning of log messages to indicate the variable categories.
+Then, LogPTR generates the variable-aware log template by copying words from the log message and label tokens with the pointer mechanism.
+LogPTR eliminates the need for handcrafted rules and applies a consistent set of hyperparameters across all datasets, thereby avoiding labor-intensive model tuning.